Two-Day Getaway to Minneapolis

 Watch a Minnesota Twins baseball game at Target Field before dining on gourmet burgers at 112 Eatery.

-Boutique hotel Le Méridien Chambers Minneapolis has luxe guest rooms decked with edgy, original artwork (from $189).
+Boutique hotel Le Méridien Chambers Minneapolis has luxe guest rooms decked with edgy, original artwork.

 Finish the night listening to live music at Nicollet Mall's Dakota Jazz Club.

 Salty Tart Bakery sells cream-filled brioche in Midtown Global Market.